anbai106/MAGIC/README.md

 ```

 ## Example
-We offer a fake dataset in the folder of **MAGIC/data** (the pipeline is not going to run, just to show how the tsv looks like).
+We offer a fake dataset in the folder of **MAGIC/data**.
+Users should follow the same data structure.

 ### Running MAGIC for clustering CN vs Subtype1 vs Subtype2 vs ...:
-Note that before running MAGIC, one must have run sopNMF to extract the multi-scale features, because MAGIC will grab the output of sopNMF.

 ```
 from from magic.magic_clustering import clustering participant_tsv="MAGIC/data/participant.tsv"